hellybates/hellybates.github.io/docs/about.md

 I'm a planetary scientist at the Natural History Museum.
+TEST

 Previously, I completed undergraduate and masters degree in Geophysics at Imperial College London, and my DPhil in Physics at Oxford University and the Natural History Museum.